How to Promote a Kickstarter Project (12 Proven Tips for 2026)

 The great thing about this approach is that it offers rewards for all budgets, so no one is excluded from participating.

-8. Leverage Your Email List
+9. Leverage Your Email List

 Your email list is another powerful tool for promoting your Kickstarter campaign.
 The people on your list chose to be there, so they’ll be interested in what you have to say.

 At different stages throughout your crowdfunding journey, reach out to your email list with news and updates.
+Good email marketing for your campaign can make the difference between a slow start and a funded day one.

 Take this example from Misc Goods Co: